mohomad-nizlan/Smart-Gass-Guardian-360-IoT/README.md

     - Hardware components as listed</li>
   <li><strong>Setup</strong>:<br>
     - Assemble the hardware using the modular design<br>
-    - Upload the provided code from <a href="https://drive.google.com/file/d/16mHaPyKKOYSSmvhPYUpetDFZRyq2PYv/view">Google Drive</a><br>
+    - Upload the provided code from [Smaer Gas Guardian Aurdino Code](Code for Smart Gass Guardian 360.ino)<br>
     - Connect to a GSM network for alerts<br>
     - Power the system with backup support</li>
   <li><strong>Run</strong>:<br>